andrewrk/liblaxjson/README.md

  * `//` and `/* */` style comments
  * extra commas `,` in arrays and objects

+## Why?

+Official JSON is *almost* a human-readable and human-writable format.
+If we disable a few of the strict rules, we can make it significantly more so.

+You would use this library when parsing user input, such as a config file.
+You would *not* use this library when serializing or deserializing, or as a format for computer-to-computer communication.

+I could not find another JSON parser that fit all of these requirements:

+ * C library
+ * Relaxed parsing rules as outlined above.
+As a rule of thumb the parser should be compatible with [GYP](https://code.google.com/p/gyp/).
+ * Streaming - ability to not buffer the entire JSON string in memory before parsing it.
+ * In Debian/Ubuntu's package repository or at least scheduled to be in it.

+So I wrote one that satisfies all these requirements.
+It has a [test suite](test) and is already in use by
+[another project](https://github.com/superjoe30/rucksack).
+I have filed an Intent To Package and created an Ubuntu PPA for easy installation.

 ## Usage

 See include/laxjson.h for more details.